Notes on the Geography of Malaysia: Melaka Take Two

 The river has been much improved, with tour boats cruising up and down.
 Pity the iguanas of once upon a time.
-They have been driven upstream and are no longer in sight.
+The traffic has driven them upstream and out of sight.

-Remind you of Singapore?
-Surprise, surprise.
+Reminds you of Singapore?
 Lifeless, you say?
 Of course, but very tastefully so.

-To think that only 15 years earlier these streets were next to deserted and the antique shops full of treasures yet to begin their meteoric ascent.
+To think that only 15 years earlier these streets were next to deserted.
+The antique shops were then full of treasures at bargain prices.